About

 What I’m about

 I have a Masters degrees in Psychology and a BSc degree in Computer Science (Human Computer Interaction).
-I like the combination of the technical, psychological and creative elements that make up web design.
-The web is an interactive medium and websites need to be functional by nature.
-Combine this with information, key messages and branding, and you get a fascinating mix.
-I’m particularly interested in user interface design, and how to make the web a more enjoyable experience.
+I like the combination of technical, psychological and creative elements that make up web design.
+The web is an interactive medium and the communication of information needs to be functional by nature.
+Combined with design, key messaging and meaning, it makes a fascinating mix.
+I’m particularly interested in the psychology in user interface design, and how to make the web a more enjoyable experience.

-I love design in general – from graphic design, to the design of a chair, to UX design.
-As a student I started out as screen print designer at the Milky Way, a famous music venue in Amsterdam.
+I love design in general; from graphic design to the design of a chair, to digital and UX design.
+I started out as a screen print designer at the Milky Way, a famous music venue in Amsterdam.
 I also really enjoy and get inspired by photography.
-You can find some of my photos here: www.ankadesign.co.uk
+You can find some of my photography here: www.ankadesign.co.uk

 Brain Hacks: Using Psychology in Web Design